Peter Crouch: Liverpool

+On 19 July 2005, Southampton agreed to sell Crouch for £7 million to Liverpool on a four-year contract.
 Crouch underwent intense media scrutiny because of a goal drought during his first months at Liverpool.
 For 19 matches—the span of four months—he was unable to score.
 Crouch was praised for other facets of his game, such as his touch on the ball, but his first goal for the club evaded him.
 The fact that Crouch possessed "good touch for a big man" became something of a media cliché during this time.
 Early in his Liverpool career, the supporters composed a new chant: "He's big, he's red, his feet stick out the bed, Peter Crouch, Peter Crouch."

 The drought finally ended on 3 December 2005 when he scored against Wigan Athletic.
 Although this first goal was originally given as an own goal, it was later awarded to Crouch on appeal; he went on to score a second goal in the same match.
 Before these goals, Crouch had played over 24 hours of football for Liverpool without scoring.
 In addition to this, he also had to deal with unpleasant taunts from crowds at matches, as he had throughout his footballing career, who often chanted "freak" at him due to his unusual height.
 He went on to score several goals that season, including the only goal in the fifth round of the FA Cup against Manchester United, Liverpool's first victory over them in the FA Cup post-Second World War.
 On 13 May, he helped Liverpool to win the 2006 FA Cup Final against West Ham United, providing an assist for Steven Gerrard to score the second Liverpool goal.